LindaLuck/Luck2020Exploring/README.md

 This script produces Figure 7, comparing the DBH measured for individual trees in the manual and TLS survey.

 #### DBH_vs_Crown
-This script produces figure 8, exploring the relationship between DBH and tree crown size.
+This script produces Figure 8, exploring the relationship between DBH and tree crown size.

 >_note: the working directory will need to be specified by the user_